numist/highlight-css/README.md

 build
 -----

-To build the stylesheets and docs, just run `make`.
+To rebuild the stylesheets and docs, just run `make`.
 You will need some `ruby` (I'm using 3.1.1) and some `python` (3.10.8).

-New styles built into Pygments and/or Rouge will be automatically detected by the [Makefile](https://github.com/numist/highlight-css/blob/main/Makefile).
+This is mostly useful before merging @dependabot dependency update PRs.